Join millions of Canadians who have already trusted Loans Canada

 Sometimes, consumers miss bill payments because they are simply unable to pay up when the bills come due.
 Whether it’s because of overspending, loss of a job or income, or any other situation that has impacted a person’s finances, this can result in a situation in which consumers are financially incapable of making timely payments in full.

-Automatic payments to pay your bills by their due date can help you ensure that you’re never late paying your bills because of a lapse in memory.
 You can set up your accounts so that when the due date arrives, the funds from your bank account are withdrawn to fulfill payment obligations.

 If you’re worried about overdraft fees, you also have an option to automatically pay the minimum amount required instead.
 Then, you can pay the remainder online at a later date to catch up.
 This way, you’ll never be late for a payment.

-Alternatively, you can set up text or email alerts that will notify you when your bills are coming due.
+You can set up text or email alerts that will notify you when your bills are coming due.
 Ideally, they should be set to go off a few days before the due date to give you enough time to make your payments.

 Late payments that are at least a month overdue can put you in a predicament.
 Not only could you be slapped with a penalty fee, but your credit score can also be negatively impacted.
 While there are things you can do to help mitigate the situation after the fact, your best bet is to develop responsible payment habits to keep your credit score safe.